Picture Perfect (1997 film): Plot

 Kate is struggling in the advertising business in New York City: she cannot move forward despite her talent.
 Her boss, Mr. Mercer, passes her up for a promotion because she is "not stable enough".
-Her co-worker, Darcy, invents a story claiming Kate is engaged to Nick, a freelance videographer who lives in Massachusetts, with whom Kate had her picture taken during a friend's wedding.
+Her coworker, Darcy, invents a story claiming Kate is engaged to Nick, a freelance videographer who lives in Massachusetts, with whom Kate had her picture taken during a friend's wedding.

-All seems to work out well for Kate and she gets her promotion, but after Nick saves a little girl from a fire and winds up in the news, Kate is asked to bring her alleged fiancé to dinner with Mercer and his wife.
+All seems to work out well for Kate, who gets her promotion, but after Nick saves a little girl from a fire and winds up in the news, Kate is asked to bring her alleged fiancé to dinner with Mercer and his wife.
 She goes to Boston to ask Nick to do it and to "break up" with her during the evening.
 Nick, who likes Kate, agrees to please Kate.
 Meanwhile, Sam, a colleague that Kate had always wanted, takes notice of her because she is engaged, and they have sex on two occasions.

 Nick arrives in New York and stays at Kate's apartment, and as they get to know each other, she starts to like him.
-When they are out at the dinner with Mercer, Nick compliments Kate and expresses his desire for a future with her.
+When they are at the dinner with Mercer, Nick compliments Kate and expresses his desire for a future with her.
 Kate just wants their "fight" to happen, and after unsuccessfully trying to incite Nick at the dinner table, she pays a restaurant employee to call her mobile phone and makes out that Nick is having an affair with an ex-girlfriend.
 Nick figures it out and finally plays along.
-Next day, after his attempt to woo Kate fails, he returns to Boston.
+The next day, after his attempt to woo Kate fails, he returns to Boston.

-A week later, Kate finds a special gift which Nick had left her, and it prompts her to admit the fake to Mercer and her co-workers, stating that she was dressing for the job she wanted (repeating a line that Mercer had used on her earlier regarding her instability).
+A week later, Kate finds a special gift Nick had left her that prompts her to admit the fake to Mercer and her coworkers, stating that she was dressing for the job she wanted (repeating a line that Mercer had used on her earlier regarding her instability).
 When she tells him she is quitting, Mercer admits how he had exaggerated his own past at one point in his life.
-He lets Kate keep her job, and suggests she take a few days off to go to see Nick.
+He lets Kate keep her job and suggests she take a few days off to go see Nick.

-Kate walks in while Nick is recording a church wedding and he rebuffs her attempts to patch things up, until she interrupts the ceremony at a crucial point.
+Kate walks in while Nick is recording a church wedding, and he rebuffs her attempts to patch things up until she interrupts the ceremony at a crucial point.
 Watched by the entire wedding assembly, she apologizes for the way she treated him.
-He invites her to stay for the wedding reception and dinner afterwards, and they embrace, as the congregation applaud them.
+He invites her to stay for the wedding reception and dinner afterwards, and they embrace, as the congregation applauds them.